larsacus/LARSAdController/README.md

 ## Detailed Integration Instructions (UPDATE THIS)
 - Click here a more detailed [iAd integration tutorial](http://theonlylars.com/blog/2012/04/27/integrating-google-ads-with-iad/) blog post using LARSAdController.

-##Creating a New Ad Network Adapted
+##Creating a New Ad Network Adapter

 *FILL THIS OUT*